cryptoeconomicslab/ovm-plasma-chamber-spec/core-spec/index.md

 ### CEL's framework

-Since OVM is concept we had to implement concrete system to benefit from OVM's advantage.
+Since OVM was originally proposed as a concept of shared language for various Layer2 solutions, we have been focusing to implement a concrete system that realizes OVM's unique advantages into real software.
+This lead to the advent of [framework name].
-CEL's framework is making OVM real by some components, OVM contract, OVM client and compiler.
+When you break [framework name] down, it has some major components, OVM contract, OVM client and a compiler.

 ## Contributers